 Correction: with apologies, the headline here is misleading.
 The churches are not to remain “closed” until 2021, but won’t fully reopen until a vaccine or treatment has been found, which the Bishops believe will be at least 2021 – see the article below.
-Special thanks to commentator Margo, for highlighting this error.
+Special thanks to the troll who pointed this out.

 A working group has been set up to deal with the impact coronavirus has had on the Catholic community in Scotland.